FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-asn.md

 ```

 The classic slider allows you to manipulate one handle at a time.
-Each change issues a filter request to FACT-Finder.
+Each change issues a filter request to FactFinder.

 The `ff-slider` takes two elements with a `slot` attribute.
 These elements are used as the min and max handles.